Tarlac State University: San Isidro Campus

 TSU San Isidro Campus is situated on an eight-hectare property in Brgy.
 San Isidro, Tarlac City, some two kilometers away from the Main Campus.
 It houses the College of Computer Studies, College of Architecture and Fine Arts, and some facilities of the College of Engineering and Technology.

 Academics

-With the present population of over 16,000 students enrolled in different programs, the university is envisioned to be an institutional model for its culture and excellence in higher education.
-It offers a total of 66 courses through its ten colleges.
+The present student population is over 16,000.
+The university offers a total of 66 courses through its ten colleges.
 Recently, it started its Bachelor of Laws program (LL.B.) in cooperation of Integrated Bar of the Philippines (Tarlac Chapter).
 The university also offers degree programs to international students.
 A number of students from USA, China, Hong Kong, Korea, and India have attended and graduated from TSU.

 Tarlac State University was recognized as one of the state universities and colleges in the country with the most number of curricular programs granted with Accreditation Status by the Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP).